Lighthouses of the United States: New Jersey

 Trabas has Michael Boucher's photo, Marinas.com has good aerial

-view.
+photos, and Google has a satellite view.
 This light belongs

 to a class of sparkplug towers smaller than the Robbin's Reef Light.

 Standing very nearly on the state line, it is often listed as a

 New York lighthouse.
 In fact, construction of the lighthouse was